lakshya0202/NLP-OCR/README.md

 # NLP-OCR
-NLP TASK:
+NLP TASK:\n
-Used nltk to process a a bunch of imdb reviews for sentiment detection OCR TASK:
+Used nltk to process a a bunch of imdb reviews for sentiment detection \n OCR TASK:\n
-Processed an image to make it readable for OCR.
+Processed an image to make it readable for OCR.\n